Khadim Rassoul

-Joher Khadim Rassoul (born 31 December 1995) is a Senegalese professional footballer who plays as a defender or a defensive midfielder.
+Joher Khadim Rassoul (born 31 December 1995) is a Senegalese professional footballer who plays plays for Al-Arabi as a defender or a defensive midfielder.

 Career

 Rassoul joined Lokeren in 2015 from Anderlecht.
 He made his Belgian Pro League debut on 28 November 2015 against Charleroi.

 On 17 January 2019, he has joined Adana Demirspor with a two-and-a-half-year contract.

 On 20 July 2023, he signed with Süper Lig club Pendikspor.